 - 42: The answer to “The Question” in Douglas Adam’s radio show and novel The Hitchhiker’s Guide to the Galaxy (1978-1980).
 See also: TV Tropes.

-- Hive mind: Group mind.
+- Hive mind: Group mind; minds working together.
 See also: TV Tropes.
 SFE.

 - Hugo award: a set of awards given annually for the best science fiction or fantasy works and achievements of the previous year.
 The awards are named after Hugo Gernsback, the founder of the pioneering science fiction magazine Amazing Stories.